Home » Areas Of Practice » Workers' Compensation

 Many people assume that because they have worked hard and have a good relationship with their employer that they will be taken care of if they suffer an injury or illness due to their job.
 The truth is that employers and many workers’ compensation insurance carriers often try to escape liability when an employee is hurt on the job.

 If you’ve suffered an injury or developed an illness that’s directly related to your work, you have rights.
-At Speaks Law Firm, we are committed to helping injured workers in Wilmington, North Carolina, and surrounding communities receive the compensation they need to move forward with their lives.
-Call us today to discuss your options!
+At Speaks Law Firm, we are committed to helping injured workers in Wilmington, Charlotte, and across North Carolina receive the compensation they need to move forward with their lives.
+Call our Wilmington, NC, workers’ comp lawyers today to discuss your options!